 - Personal check or bank check from an approved account to cover the closing costs and down payment (unless the money was wired).
 NOTE: Your mortgage team will advise the best way to transfer funds for your closing.

 - Refinance: Depending on local laws, an agent from the title company will explain each document to be signed.
-If refinancing a primary residence, the loan will fund once the 3-day right of rescission has expired (on the fourth day).
+If refinancing a primary residence, the loan will fund once the 3-day right of rescission has expired.
+This occurs on the fourth day.
 Once the rescission period has expired, the loan can no longer be cancelled.
 If refinancing an investment property or second home, the loan will fund on the same day.

-- The final step on the loan process is now complete: Your loan has funded!
+The final step on the loan process is now complete: Your loan has been funded!

 - If you did not receive the statement or cannot find it, you can reach out to your Mortgage Professional for a copy

-- Final step: You'll receive correspondence in the mail from the final servicer (the company to which you will make all subsequent payments).
-This information details where to make future payments and how to set up auto-pay if desired.
+You'll receive correspondence in the mail from the final servicer.
+This notice details where to make future payments and how to set up auto-pay if you want.

-Hopefully, this breakdown helps you understand the inner-workings of the mortgage process.
-Don’t hesitate to contact us with your specific questions along the way.
-We’re here to simplify a complex process and to provide the kind of personal service and advice you deserve.
-We’re here to get you home.
+Hopefully, you now better understand how the mortgage process works.
+Do you still have questions?
+Don’t hesitate to contact us.
+We’re here to help the process and to provide the kind of personal service you deserve.*